-"A REMARKABLE BOOK," of Edinburgh, Scotland; a graduate of three universities, and retired after 50 years' practice, he writes: "The work is priceless in value, and calculated to regenerate society.
+"A REMARKABLE BOOK," SAYS DR. EADON, of Edinburgh, Scotland; a graduate of three universities, and retired after 50 years' practice, be writes; "The work is priceless in value, and calculated to regenerate acclety.
 It is new, startling, and very instructive."
 It is the most popular and comprehensive book treating of